ashparshp/ChronoSpace/README.md

 # ChronoSpace
-Welcome to ChronoSpace, your MERN stack-powered blogging platform.
-Chronicle your thoughts, share stories, and create a dynamic timeline of your experiences effortlessly.
+Welcome to ChronoSpace blogging platform.
+Chronicle your thoughts, share stories, and create a dynamic timeline of your experiences.